SimonFairbairn/VTAInAppPurchases/README.md

 		return self;
 	}

-Valid plist keys are:
+Valid plist keys are (currently not enforced, but may be in future):

-	productIdentifier		(required) The identifier as set up in iTC consumable				(required) A BOOL indicating whether or not this is a consumable product localContentPath		(optional) the last path component of a local path where unlockable assets are stored, or where hosted content will be moved to (in this case, it indicates a subdirectory of `Documents`) productIcon				(optional) A local or remote URL of the product's icon image featuredImage			(optional) A local or remote URL pointing to a large product image hosted					(optional) A BOOL indicating whether the additional content is hosted by Apple or is contained within the bundle. storageKey				(optional) This storage key indicates the `NSUserDefaults` key where the value of the content will be stored. productValue			(optional) The value of the content being unlocked.
+	productIdentifier		(required) The identifier as set up in iTC consumable				(required) A BOOL indicating whether or not this is a consumable product storageKey				(required for consumables) This storage key indicates the `NSUserDefaults` key where the value of the content will be stored. productValue			(required for consumables) The value of the content being unlocked. localContentPath		(optional) the last path component of a local path where unlockable assets are stored, or where hosted content will be moved to (in this case, it indicates a subdirectory of `Documents`) productIcon				(optional) A local or remote URL of the product's icon image featuredImage			(optional) A local or remote URL pointing to a large product image hosted					(optional) A BOOL indicating whether the additional content is hosted by Apple or is contained within the bundle.

-5) In your app delegate (or wherever you want to start loading products), call `[[DCInAppPurchases sharedInstance] loadProducts];` on the shared instance.
-This will load the product plist file and get the relevant details from the App Store.
-You can subscribe to a number of notifications to be informed about which point the loading has reached.
+5) In your app delegate (or wherever you want to start loading products), call `[[YOURAPPInAppPurchases sharedInstance] loadProducts];` on the shared instance.

+This will begin loading the product plist file and will then pull the relevant details from the App Store.
+You can subscribe to a number of notifications to be informed about the loading status of this list.
+It'll go through three stages:
-6) In your list view controller, set up a NSNumberFormatter (as a property is recommended) with the following attributes:

-	NSNumberFormatter *formatter = [[NSNumberFormatter alloc] init];
-	formatter.formatterBehavior = NSNumberFormatterBehavior10_4;
-	[formatter setNumberStyle:NSNumberFormatterCurrencyStyle];
+1. Neither the list nor the products have been loaded (`VTAInAppPurchaseStatusProductsLoading` or `VTAInAppPurchaseStatusProductListLoadFailed`)
+1. The product list has been loaded and the `VTAProduct` objects have been initialised. (`VTAInAppPurchaseStatusProductListLoaded`)
+1. The products have been loaded in from the App Store, and the `VTAProduct` objects have been updated (`VTAInAppPurchaseStatusProductsLoaded`)

+Once this is complete, users can start making purchases.
+An example implementation of how you might set up a TableViewController to show the products and use the notifications to update the list (e.g. for a hosted product download) is available.